SinghSumitkr/Testing-Checklist/README.md

-Subject: Feasibility Check on Qlik Sense Capabilities for External Event Triggers, Metadata Logging, and Bookmark Sharing Feature
+Subject: Feasibility Check for Qlik Sense Automation and Bookmark Sharing Capability

-Dear [GTA Team],
+Hi [GTA Team],

-I’m reaching out to request your assistance in evaluating the feasibility of implementing specific capabilities within the Qlik Sense environment.
-Our team is working on automating a sequential process that involves database updates, dashboard refreshes, and report generation, with an additional requirement for sharing bookmarks.
-Below is a detailed outline of the requirements we’re exploring and their anticipated impact.
+I hope you’re doing well.
+We need your help to assess the feasibility of a few enhancements in our Qlik Sense environment to automate certain processes and improve user functionality.
+Below are the key requirements and their anticipated impact:

-1. Dashboard Refresh Trigger by External Event
+External Trigger for Dashboard Refresh
-Requirement: We need a mechanism, preferably an API or other trigger method, that initiates a Qlik Sense dashboard refresh immediately after specific database activities are completed.
-This would help ensure data currency without manual intervention, reducing any delay between the data update and dashboard refresh.

-Impact: By automating the refresh initiation, we can streamline the process flow, eliminate manual dependencies, and improve response time in presenting up-to-date data to the end user.

-Assistance Requested: Could you confirm whether Qlik Sense supports external triggers for refreshing dashboards, and if so, outline any infrastructure requirements or restrictions?
-Additionally, please advise on any exceptions or permissions required if such actions are restricted within the current setup.
+We’re aiming to automate our workflow by triggering Qlik Sense dashboard refreshes directly after specific database updates.
+Ideally, this would be handled via an API or another external trigger, removing the need for manual intervention and ensuring real-time data availability.
+Could you confirm if Qlik Sense supports external event-based triggers for refreshes?
+If there are restrictions, please let us know the steps to request any necessary exceptions.

-2. Logging Metadata to S3 Post Dashboard Refresh Completion
+Metadata Logging to S3 Post-Refresh
-Requirement: Upon completion of the dashboard refresh, we aim to have Qlik Sense write metadata or refresh logs to an S3 environment.
-This step is crucial for enabling other systems to retrieve the refresh status and trigger subsequent tasks in the process flow.

-Alternative Approach: If direct metadata logging to S3 is not feasible, we would like to explore an API that can verify dashboard refresh completion.
-Once confirmed, the API could trigger the next step in the process externally.

-Impact: Logging metadata or enabling refresh status checks ensures synchronization between our database updates and dashboard availability, ultimately enhancing automation and reducing time gaps.

-Assistance Requested: Please clarify the possibilities for either (a) writing metadata directly to S3 post-refresh or (b) configuring an API to validate dashboard refresh completion status within the Qlik Sense environment.
-If there are any infrastructure limitations or compliance restrictions, kindly outline the necessary steps to request an exception.
+Once a dashboard refresh completes, we’d like Qlik Sense to log metadata or status information to an S3 environment, enabling other systems to proceed with dependent tasks.
+Alternatively, if logging directly to S3 is not feasible, an API that can check the refresh completion status would also work for us.
+Could you share any infrastructure limitations or permission requirements for this?

-3. Enabling Bookmark Sharing for Users
+Bookmark Sharing Enablement
-Background: Previously, in QlikView, users extensively utilized the bookmark-sharing feature to collaborate and share insights directly.
-Following our migration to Qlik Sense, users can only create personal bookmarks, with sharing disabled due to current GTA restrictions.
-However, users have expressed persistent demand for this feature, as it is essential for their workflows and aligns with their expectations from our Qlik migration.

-Request: We request that bookmark sharing functionality be enabled within Qlik Sense, mirroring the collaborative capability previously available in QlikView.
-Users have found it challenging to adopt the Qlik Sense dashboards without this feature, and addressing this gap is critical to maintaining user satisfaction and supporting effective data collaboration.

-We appreciate your guidance on the feasibility and any associated configuration or compliance steps for each of these requirements.
-If there are any restrictions or exceptions needed, please let us know the process to initiate these requests.
+Users previously used the bookmark-sharing feature in QlikView to facilitate collaboration, but this capability is currently restricted in Qlik Sense.
+Users have expressed that the inability to share bookmarks limits their workflow, and they are actively requesting this feature.
+Could we explore enabling bookmark sharing in Qlik Sense to match the collaborative functionality users had in QlikView?

+Please let us know your thoughts on the above points, any limitations, and the process for requesting exceptions if needed.
+Your guidance will be invaluable in helping us streamline our processes and improve user experience.

-Thank you for your support, and we look forward to your insights.
+Thank you for your support!